 - 1/4 tsp baking soda

-- 1/2 cup plain kefir (or sour cream or even Greek yogurt, plus a bit extra for brushing the tops of the scones
+- 1/2 cup plain kefir or sour cream or even Greek yogurt, plus a bit extra for brushing the tops of the scones

 - 1 large egg

 - 8 tbsp (1 stick) unsalted butter chilled (even just from the freezer)

 - 1/3 cup shredded Gruyere cheese

 - Maldon salt for garnishing

 In a large dry skillet over medium heat, toast the caraway seeds until fragrant, about 1 minute.
 Transfer to a small bowl.

 Add the onions and the olive oil to the skillet and increase the heat to med-high.
 Cook until they begin to brown and turn somewhat soft, about 5 minutes.

 Add a pinch of sea salt.
 Continue cooking until they are soft and caramelized, about 5 minutes longer.
 Cool completely.